Dublin landmarks

 Custom House Quay, closed to the public

-Turning right on the north side of O'Connell Bridge brings you to this impressive building designed by English architect James Gandon.
-In 1800, just nine years after its completion, Customs was moved to London.
-In 1921, Sinn Fein supporters set fire to the building, which they saw as a symbol of British imperialism.
-By 1926, the Custom House was rebuilt according to old plans.
+Turning right on the north side of O'Connell Bridge, you will come to this impressive building, designed by the English architect James Gandon.
+In 1800, just nine years after its completion, the customs authority was moved to London.
+In 1921, Sinn Fein supporters set fire to the building because they saw it as a symbol of British imperialism.
+By 1926, the Custom House was finally rebuilt according to the old plans.

 The Doric portico in the center is surmounted by the dome.
 The statue on top symbolizes trade.
 Most of the sculptures are by Edward Smyth, a Dublin sculptor.